By GAIL HOLLENBECK

 The Nature Coast chapter of the Florida Public Relations Association meets the first Friday of each month.
 The lunch meeting is $15 for members and $18 for guests.
 For information on a time and place, call Amy Kingery at 249-3100 or visit www.fpra-naturecoast.org.

 * * *

 The Ocala chapter of the Florida Public Relations Association has a luncheon meeting the third Friday of each month at 11:45 a.m. at the Ocala Hilton on State Road 200.
 The cost is $20 for guests and members not prepaid.
-For information, visit www.fpraocala.org.
+Visit www.fpraocala.org.